Faculty Development Fund Grants

 The Faculty Development Advisory Committee (FDAC) invites proposals from full-and part-time faculty for activities to "...enhance their ability to be productive and innovative professionals..." as specified in Article 9.6 of the CSU-AAUP/BOT Collective Bargaining Agreement.
 Proposals are encouraged from schools, departments, officially recognized interdisciplinary programs, affinity groups, and individuals.

-All faculty are urged to discuss ideas and develop proposals for the Fall 2014 semester that will enhance their abilities as professionals in the areas of instruction, research and creative endeavors that will be of potential benefit to groups of faculty.
-Proposals that involve collaboration between and among departments are especially encouraged, as are projects related to the Liberal Education Program.
+All faculty are urged to discuss ideas and develop proposals for the Spring 2015 semester that will enhance their abilities as professionals in the areas of instruction, research and creative endeavors that will be of potential benefit to groups of faculty.
+Proposals that involve collaboration between and among departments are especially encouraged.

 Faculty members are encouraged to take advantage of this unique opportunity for professional development and renewal.
-Please note that it is the policy of the committee that only proposals for the Fall 2014 semester will be considered with this application.
-Any funds awarded for Fall 2014 must be expended by December 31, 2014.
-Program evaluations are due December 31, 2014.
+Please note that it is the policy of the committee that only proposals for the Spring 2015 semester will be considered with this application.
+Any funds awarded for Spring 2015 must be expended by May 31, 2015.
+Program evaluations are due May 31, 2015.
 Individuals who have previously received awards under this program must have submitted program evaluations to the Office of Faculty Development in order to be considered for the current FDAC Grant award cycle.

 Questions regarding the application process or other issues may be directed to Ms. Jennifer A. Hudson, Faculty Development Associate, via e-mail to email@example.com.